davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/add-attention-mechanism.md

-The original authors were probably smart enough to keep it to three points because they know most ML practioners have a short [Attention span](https://en.wikipedia.org/wiki/Attention_span), but I'll add a fourth goal: Generalizability.
+The original authors were probably smart enough to keep it to three points because they know most ML practioners have a short [Attention span](https://en.wikipedia.org/wiki/Attention_span), but I'll add a fourth goal for self-attention: Generalizability.

 ### Generalizability